 Dairy and oat splits behave differently when incoming crews hit the pantry in a narrow window.
 Refrigerators sized for a gentle morning peak can fail when everyone arrives after a safety briefing block.
 Recurring service keeps grinder calibration honest; flavor complaints arrive before error codes when calibration drifts under a compressed rush.

-The proprietary Arabica blend, sourced from Papua New Guinea, Brazil, and Colombia and roasted in the United States, is replenished on a rhythm matched to real pours so the break room does not smell like yesterday’s roast on the day the new crew stays in for orientation.
+Our proprietary Arabica blend, sourced from Papua New Guinea, Brazil, and Colombia and roasted in the United States, is replenished on a rhythm matched to real pours so the break room does not carry stale aroma on the day the new crew stays in for orientation.

 Pilot the pantry crew change actually stresses